 Use the Google Ads performance planner to create plans for your advertising spend and see how the changes affect your key campaign metrics and overall performance.

-Knowing the Google Ads benchmark for your industry is essential as it lets you know how you’re faring in your advertising efforts.
-If your PPC metrics don’t compare favorably to the industry average, it means that there’s room for improvement as you work to draw more customers to your brand.
+Knowing the Google Ads benchmark for your industry is essential as it lets you see how you’re faring in your advertising efforts.
+If your PPC metrics don’t compare favorably to the industry average, there’s room for improvement as you work to draw more customers to your brand.

 Be sure to use the relevant keywords and creative offers to optimize your pre-click experience to draw as many high-value prospects as possible.
 Also, optimize your post-click experience with personalized pages to boost conversion rates.

-Let us know in the comments sections what your PPC metrics look like and if they match the industry averages we have shared above.
+Let us know in the comments sections what your PPC metrics look like, and if they match the industry averages we shared above.

 Book in a Free Consultation